ense-400-capstone-appstore/capstone-appstore-docs/docs/welcome.md

 This software follows a client-server architecture, and our GitHub source code reflects this by having three distinct repositories for each component.
-Moreso, our documentation on this site is split into three top-level sections covering each of these components in detail.
+Moreso, our documentation on this site is split into two top-level sections covering each of these components in detail.

 ### [matryoshka-server](https://github.com/matryoshkadoll/matryoshka-server)